maksimKorzh/vici/README.md

  - rudimentary syntax highlighting

 # Shortcuts
           ESC - enter the 'VIEW' mode
             e - enter the 'EDIT' mode
-       d - cut current line to copy buffer y - copy current line to copy buffer p - paste line from copy buffer j - join current line to previous one u - undo/redo last change
+            d - cut current line to copy buffer y - copy current line to copy buffer p - paste line from copy buffer c - join current line to previous one u - undo/redo last change
-       h - toggle syntax highlighting
+            s - toggle syntax highlighting
             1 - go to the first line
             $ - go to the last line
             : - execute command
-  Arrows - move cursor
+  hjkl/Arrows - move cursor
-  PgDown - scroll 4 screen rows downwards
+     m/PgDown - scroll 4 screen rows downwards
-    PgUp - scroll 4 screen rows upwards
-    HOME - move cursor to the begining of the current line END - move cursor to the end of the current line
+       ,/PgUp - scroll 4 screen rows upwards n/HOME - move cursor to the begining of the current line ./END - move cursor to the end of the current line

 # Commands
     See GNU ed commands for reference, all but global